Golden Globes audience shrinks from last show in 2021 | Entertainment

 Golden Globes audience shrinks from last show in 2021

-Roughly 6.3 million viewers watched the return of the Golden Globes on Comcast Corp's NBC network, according to ratings data released on Wednesday, a roughly 9% drop from the last televised ceremony two years ago.
-All of Hollywood's major awards shows have seen their ratings sink in recent years, along with most viewership on traditional television.
-Back in January 2020, the Globes attracted 18.3 million TV viewers.
+The Globes were not televised last year because of a diversity and ethics scandal at the Hollywood Foreign Press Association (HFPA), the group that votes on the winners.
+NBC's viewership figures for Tuesday night's ceremony do not include people who watched on Comcast's Peacock streaming service.

-Roughly 6.3 million viewers watched the return of the Golden Globes on Comcast Corp's NBC network, according to ratings data released on Wednesday, a roughly 9% drop from the last televised ceremony two years ago.
-In 2021, 6.9 million people tuned in to the Hollywood awards ceremony.
-The Globes were not televised in 2022 because of a diversity and ethics scandal at the Hollywood Foreign Press Association, the group that votes on the winners.
+About 6.3 million viewers watched the return of the Golden Globes on Comcast Corp's NBC network, according to ratings data released on Wednesday, a roughly 9% drop from the last televised ceremony two years ago.
+In 2021, 6.9 million people tuned in to the Hollywood awards show.
+The Globes were not televised last year because of a diversity and ethics scandal at the Hollywood Foreign Press Association (HFPA), the group that votes on the winners.

+NBC's viewership figures for Tuesday night's ceremony do not include people who watched on Comcast's Peacock streaming service.
+The Globes were pushed to a Tuesday this year, instead of the traditional Sunday, so they would not clash with an extended National Football League season.
+Tuesday night viewership is typically lower than Sundays during the NFL season.

-Major Hollywood stars turned out as Steven Spielberg's semi-autobiographical tale "The Fabelmans" and dark comedy "The Banshees of Inisherin" won top awards.
+Major Hollywood stars turned out for the event as Steven Spielberg's semi-autobiographical tale "The Fabelmans" and dark Irish comedy "The Banshees of Inisherin" won top awards.
 The show received mixed reviews from TV critics.
-Some praised the loose and alcohol-fueled atmosphere that has become a hallmark of the Globes.
+Some praised the loose, alcohol-fueled atmosphere that has become a hallmark of the Globes.
 Several winners acknowledged they had been drinking.

 "The speeches were stem-winding and often strange, and the sense of occasion was alternatingly grave and buoyant in that perfect Globes way," wrote Daniel D'Addario of Variety.
 Others said the Globes failed to justify their existence.